perqin/hexo-generator-amp/README.md

 ## Front-matter option.

+This plugin search automaticaly the information that the AMP carousel need for [structured data](https://developers.google.com/search/docs/data-types/articles)([schema.org/BlogPosting](https://schema.org/BlogPosting))

+But you can also specify information for each article.

 ### ampSettings.titleImage.path (optional)

-You can choose path of schema.org image on a per post.
-If your post is not contain this option , this plugin search image from content.
+You can choose URL of [image in BlogPosting(schema.org)](https://schema.org/BlogPosting) on a per post.
+If post is not contain this option , this plugin search the first image's URL from the content.

 For example : `hello-world.md` , Please set the following options.